Koepel/Fun_with_millis/README.md

    to turn something on and off by pressing the same button.
  - **millis_and_finite_state_machine.ino**
    This example sketch combines millis(), boolean variables and a finite state machine.

+Maybe in the future I will add a few:
+Softly pulse a led with a brightness that is according to the human eye.
+Measure how long something takes with millis() or micros().
+Play a tune without delay, using millis() and a "update" function.